-In order for the government to try you as a juvenile, you must agree to that in writing.
-However, to be tried as an adult, you must give up your right and knowingly refuse to agree to be tried as a juvenile.
-In order for you to properly give up your right, the government has to meet certain requirements.
+In order for the government to try you as a "juvenile", you must agree to that in writing.
+However, to be tried as an adult, you must give up your right and knowingly refuse to agree to be tried as a "juvenile."
+In order for you to properly give up your right, the government has to meet certain requirements.33

-If you did not know that you had a right to be tried as a juvenile, then you probably did not agree to be tried as an adult.
-Similarly, just because you did not agree to be tried as a juvenile does not mean there is enough evidence for the government to prove you knowingly said that you did not want to be tried as a juvenile.
-It also does not mean there is enough evidence to prove you gave up that right.
+If you did not know that you had a right to be tried as a "juvenile", then you probably did not agree to be tried as an adult.34 Similarly, just because you did not agree to be tried as a "juvenile" does not mean there is enough evidence for the government to prove that you knowingly said you did not want to be tried as a "juvenile."
+It also does not mean there is enough evidence to prove you gave up that right.35

-If you did not agree to be tried as an adult in front of a judge, or if you did not fully understand what you were doing, then you may be able to challenge your conviction for these reasons.
+If you did not agree to be tried as an adult in front of a judge, or if you did not fully understand what you were doing, then you may be able to challenge your conviction for those reasons.